mistycheney/MouseBrainAtlas/README.md

 The other directories contains un-compressed subsets of the images at a particular resolution, in tif format.
 Each subset is referred to as a *dataset*.
 For example, `PMD1305_region0` is the dataset that includes images 240 through 250 in stack PMD1305.
 There is no enforced naming rules for a dataset.
 In this example, `region0` refers to a bounding box containing the brainstem.
 The dataset definition files are stored in `dataset_defs`.

 To generate a new dataset, use the script `generate_dataset.py`.
 Just type `python generate_dataset.py -h` to see the detailed help message.

-**Data from David**:

-Data are stored at `/oasis/projects/nsf/csd181/yuncong/DavidData`.

-Original data are 12 ndpi files.
-Each ndpi file contains 5 resolution levels.
-The script `split_all.sh` is used to split different levels of all images into seperate tif files.
-The tif files are stored in 5 directories corresponding to the 5 levels: `x0.078125`, `x0.3125`, `x1.25`, `x5`, `x20`.
-Here `x20` contains the images with the highest resolution.

-_(updated 7/10/14)_ Images are then manually segmented and stored in sub-directories such as `RS141_x5`.
-Images in each sub-directory have image index as suffix, e.g. `RS141_x5_0003.tif`.

 Output
 -----